 Daisy Quaker led her content team to grow blog traffic by 650% in two years - organically.
 (Source: Moz.com)

 Thanks to the compounding effect of organic traffic, growth accelerates over time.
 This meant that in Daisy’s team’s second year, they could focus on another goal: driving email signups.

-You’ve started a blog to support and grow your business.
+The reason you started a blog was to support and grow your business.
 It should position you as an authority in your industry, help you grow awareness of the solution you offer, and ultimately drive more trial signups and customers.

-Once you’re on your way toward meeting traffic goals, it’s time to optimize for conversions.
+So once you’re on your way to meeting traffic goals, it’s time to optimize for conversions.
 One of the best places to start is by converting readers to email subscribers.